cantart/stupidflow/README.md

-# stupid-dag
+# stupid-flow
-A lightweight DAG simulation and workload injection lab in Go
+A lightweight task flow simulator written in Go